Science

 arXiv permanent identifier

-Short-range modulated electron lattice framework for d-wave cuprate superconductivity.
+The short-range modulated electron lattice framework for d-wave cuprate superconductivity, co-authored by the SuperMatics founding team.
 Published preprint; full PDF and source.

 - MEL metallic criterion · arXiv:2601.14500